Friday February 15, 2019

 [c] Create works that are derivative from the Beta Product;

 There are some clear advantages and benefits to be a beta tester.
-The blast advantage is that you get to have an early look at all of the interesting and fresh new features that will come with the PlayStation 4 v5.5 firmware update.
-Previous year, beta testers for the v5.0 update got a sneak peek at the new features, like the enhancements for Twitch streaming on PS Pro platforms, updates to Family account to Family account management settings.
+The last advantage is that you get to have an early look at all of the interesting and fresh new features that will come with the PlayStation 4 v5.5 firmware update.
+The previous year, beta testers for the v5.0 update got a sneak peek at the new features, like the enhancements for Twitch streaming on PS Pro platforms, updates to Family account to Family account management settings.
 In addition to being privy to the plans Sony has for the next big update, beta testers are also awarded an exclusive PSN avatar.

 If you determine to be a beta tester for Sony, and you end up hating certain aspects of the new firmware update, don’t worry; beta testers have that capability to “roll back” their firmware to previous versions.
 Another advantage is that successful beta testers can select to be registered automatically for the next round of console testing.

 At present, nobody is certain about the exact features that are to be the highlight of the latest firmware update, or which of the PlayStation application and games will be improved.
-However, of you are very curious regarding beta testing and you meet all of the needs set out by Sony which are mentioned above, it might be worth your while to give it a shot.
+However, if you are very curious regarding beta testing and you meet all of the needs set out by Sony which are mentioned above, it might be worth your while to give it a shot.